vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 unchanged, except that topics you have changed will be reset for the bot (as though it has not yet ever seen those topics).
 But if you want to start over with the new system as a new user, you can request this on the build command.

 `:build 0 reset` – reinit the current character from scratch (equivalent to `:reset user`).

 ## Build Layers
 The build system has two layers, 0 and 1.
-When you say :build 0, the system looks in the top level directory for a file "files0.txt".
-Similarly when you say :build 1 it looks for "files1.txt".
-Whatever files are listed inside a "filesxxx.txt" are what gets built.
-And the last character of the file name (e.g., files0) is what is critical for deciding what level to build on.
+When you say :build 0, the system looks in the top level directory for a file `files0.txt`.
+Similarly when you say :build 1 it looks for `files1.txt`.
+Whatever files are listed inside a `filesxxx.txt` are what gets built.

+And the last character of the file name (e.g., `files0`) is what is critical for deciding what level to build on.
 If the name ends in 0, it builds level 0.
 If it doesn't, it builds level 1.
 This means you can create a bunch of files to build things any way you want.
 You can imagine:

 `:build common0` – shared data-source (level 0)

-`:build george` – george bot-specific (level 1) `:build henry` – henry bot-specific (level 1)
+`:build george` – george bot-specific (level 1)

+`:build henry` – henry bot-specific (level 1)

 `:build all` – does george and henry and others (level 1)

 or